Greece at the 2000 Summer Olympics

 Greece competed at the 2000 Summer Olympics in Sydney, Australia.
 Greek athletes have competed in every Summer Olympic Games.
+As per tradition, the Greek team entered the stadium first during the opening ceremony to honor the birthplace of the Olympics.
 At the closing ceremony, a Greek segment was performed, as the country hosted the next Olympics in Athens four years later.
-Two Greek flags were also hoisted in preparation for the handover, with the Greek national anthem played twice.
+Two Greek flags were also hoisted in preparation for the handover, with the Greek national anthem played once.

 Medalists

 Greece finished in 17th position in the final medal rankings, with four gold medals and 13 medals overall.
 These were the most successful Olympic Games for Greece in which it was not the host nation.